celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ## App.js
 The App.js file is the starting point for the React frontend of the application.
 The App component is responsible for the layout and organization of the other components.
 It includes the App component, which acts as a container for all other components.
-At the beginning of the App.js file, necessary libraries, components and hooks are imported.
+At the beginning of the App.js file, necessary libraries, components, and hooks are imported.

 ```js
 import React, { useState, useEffect } from 'react';